Displaced Tibial Plateau Fracture

 For non-displaced tibial plateau fractures, the primary approach includes:

-• Immobilization with a knee brace or hinged knee brace to stabilize the joint.
+• Using a knee immobilizer such as a hinged knee brace to stabilize the joint.

 • Limited weight-bearing with crutches to allow healing.